inkarkat/vim-ArgsAndMore/README.md

   files that have been created and saved (without !).
 - FIX: :ArgsNegated does not handle arguments with escaped spaces and cmdline-special characters (e.g. #).
+- Add :WindoWrite, :WinbufdoWrite, :TabwindoWrite variants that automatically persist any changes (like :ArgdoWrite).

 __You need to update to ingo-library ([vimscript #4433](http://www.vim.org/scripts/script.php?script_id=4433)) version 1.043!__